Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

     * 71% with Resnet on mini-Imagenet (not so impressive)
 - [ ] [arXiv 2020] Bayesian Online Meta-Learning with Laplace Approximation
     * continue learning
-- [ ] [arXiv 2020] Compositional Few-Shot Recognition with Primitive Discovery and Enhancing
 - [x] [arXiv 2020] ONE OF THESE (FEW) THINGS IS NOT LIKE THE OTHERS
     * image classification task, however need to classify the outliner, like cross-domain settings
     * they define a "junk" classes specific, may not significant
-- [ ] [arXiv 2020] Compositional Few-Shot Recognition with Primitive Discovery and Enhancing
+- [x] [arXiv 2020] Compositional Few-Shot Recognition with Primitive Discovery and Enhancing
     * 63.21 ± 0.78% for 1-shot on mini-ImageNet
     * insterest, they improve the results by decompose the image into several compostions, sound reasonable
+- [x] [arXiv 2020] Looking back to lower-level information in few-shot learning
+    * arguing that output of each layer in the backbone's could use to learn
+    * build TPN on each layer of the graph
+    * Improve TPN for 1~2% for mini-Imagenet and tiered-Imagenet compare to TPN
+- [x] [arXiv 2020] Low-Rank Pairwise Alignment Bilinear Network For Few-Shot Fine-Grained Image Classification
+    * very similar to one of work in CVPR 2019 -> Revisiting Local Descriptor based Image-to-Class Measure for Few-shot Learning
+    * Not compare in mini-ImageNet
+- [ ] [arXiv 2020] TOAN: Target-Oriented Alignment Network for Fine-Grained Image Categorization with Few Labeled Samples

 **Generation**
 - [x] [arXiv 2020] MatchingGAN: Matching-based Few-shot Image Generation